timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2024-04-09

 ### Time Block 1: (6am - 9am ish)
-- Learning Godot (Go-Dot)
-- Creating the Mechanic character in Godot (Go-Dough)
-- Get the mechanic moving around the world in Godot (Go Do)
-- Add a way for the mechanic to get in and out of the car in Godot (Gee Oh Dee Oh Tee)
+- Play with YouTube VoDs to avoid flooding subs.
+- Make the lift lift the car if it is on the lift area
+- Get the car to show frame & tires (or wheel hubs) when on the lift

 ### Time Block 2: (9am - 12pm ish)
-- Make a lift object and the lift controller
+- Get the car to have good and popped tires.
+- Add the impact gun, allow mechanic to pick it up and drop it again.
+- Allow mechanic, with impact gun, to interact with wheels on car
-- Allow the mechanic to operate the lift, push button lift up/down
+- Allow mechanic to pick up and drop tires.
-- Make the lift lift the car if it is on the lift area

 ### Time Block 3: (12pm - 3pm ish)
-- Plausibly continue with the Go Do learning project, may be an early day to go food shopping
+- Allow the mechanic to place a wheel on the car if they have on picked up.
+- Add a stack of wheels for the mechanic to use
+- Add the dumpster to throw away old tires.

 ## Events / Notices / Coming Soon